snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Rider will be notified through the email about the final status of the ride i.e requested ride is approved or rejected by the driver.

-The API key generation has been done, will have to integrate the google maps with the web application
+The API key generation has been done, will have to integrate the google maps with the web application.

+Idle timeout for the application has been set.
+If there is any inactivity for 10 minutes will log out automatically.